asgardeo/asgardeo-tomcat-saml-agent/README.md

   * [Reporting Issues](#reporting-issues)
 - [License](#license)

-Throughout this guide we will refer to Identity Server root folder as IS_HOME and SampleApp root folder as APP_HOME.
+Throughout this guide we will refer to Identity Server installation directory as IS_HOME and SampleApp installation directory as APP_HOME.

 ## Trying out the sample